yaegassy/coc-intelephense/README.md

 "CodeLens" does not work with "Vim8" due to coc.nvim specifications.

-`intelephense.phpunit.singleTest` commands are available, so please use them.
+`intelephense.phpunit.singleTest` command and `intelephense.pest.singleTest` command are available, so please use them.

 ## Code Actions